lash0000/monica/README.md

 ## Usage

-Validate if there is new packages added:
+All contributors must validate if there is new packages added by:
 ```term
 pnpm install
 ```